Rishabkashyap14/OpenVINO_Lab/docs/source/Tiber_Setup.rst

 This website gives an introduction to the Developer Cloud platform and all the different tools and features it provides us with.
 At the center of the screen, there is a sign-up button if you do not already have an account associated with Tiber.
 Click on this button to begin creating your account.
 Enter the desired Email ID in the Sign up option shown on the screen (Preferably the ASU ID, any other ID can be used upon special request).
-Once this is done, the following screen is shown below.
-Enter all the required details and click on the **Next: Verify your Email** option.

 |